Skip to content

 A Photo Essay

-Winter RV Adventure in Logan Canyon Country
+A Winter RV Adventure in Logan Canyon Country

-Written By Matt Hage
+Photography By Matt Hage

 Winter in this area offers a vastly different experience than the bustling summer.
-This created a wonderfully relaxed atmosphere; outfitters and guides we met had an easy-going demeanor, and skiing at Beaver Mountain was blissfully casual, from the old-school ticket windows to the friendly lift lines.
+This created a wonderfully relaxed atmosphere; outfitters and guides we met had an easy-going demeanor, and skiing at Beaver Mountain was blissfully casual — from the old-school ticket windows to the friendly lift lines.
 (Read: The Legacy of Beaver Mountain Ski Resort)

-Our adventures were truly memorable: a snowshoe hike with local legend Mark Smoot offered spectacular views and captivating conversation, and the crew at Beaver Creek Lodge patiently taught our son to drive his first snowmobile.
+Our adventures were truly memorable: a snowshoe hike with local legend Mark Smoot offered spectacular views and captivating conversation, and the crew at Beaver Creek Lodge patiently taught our son how to drive his first snowmobile.
 We easily secured a table at the highly recommended Crepes and Coffee, a popular local café.
 Within days, we felt like locals, so it was no surprise when someone insisted that we stick around for the weekend’s big skijoring event.

 Share